Published on 29-Jun-2012

 "Right now, we are actually engaged with IBM and because of that precedence, it's giving us the opportunity to address new markets - completely new, completely different regional markets, that we're attacking together." - Jonjie Sena, Senior Director, Product Management, TEOCO

-Big Data, Business Analytics, Data Warehouse, Smarter Computing
+Big Data, BA - Business Analytics, Data Warehouse, Smarter Computing

 TEOCO, founded in 1995, focuses on assurance and analytical applications, usually big data.
 With analytics as the core of their business, they were in need of a platform that could enable them to analyze and understand massive amounts of data.

 TEOCO wanted to analyze 500 TB of data from call detail records and inter-carrier invoices daily to help communication service providers (CSPs) identify cost savings and improve services.

 TEOCO’s assurance and analytics solutions, powered by the IBM Netezza data warehouse appliance, enable CSPs to access and analyze all of their data, using it to help solve critical business issues.